Mastergalen/Adsense-Ads/README.md

-# Adsense Ads
+# Adsense Ads for Laravel 5
-Package for easily including Adsense Ad units in Laravel.
+Package for easily including Adsense Ad units in Laravel 5.

 ## Installation